rwxrob/notes/Starlink just not worth it for IRL bike streaming.md

-After a full year of testing and paying for Starlink, both a full version and the Mini with both unlimited with $50/month subscription I can confidently say that for my preferred style of streaming and riding Starlink is just not worth it.
+After a full year of testing and paying for Starlink, both a full version and the Mini with both unlimited and with $50/month subscription I can confidently say that for my preferred style of streaming and riding Starlink is just not worth it.
 Here's why.

 ## Expensive